nautechsystems/nautilus_trader/docs/concepts/message_bus.md

 ### Database config
-A `DatabaseConfig` must be provided, for a default Redis setup on the local loopback, you can simple pass a `DatabaseConfig()` which will use defaults to match.
+A `DatabaseConfig` must be provided, for a default Redis setup on the local loopback you can pass a `DatabaseConfig()`, which will use defaults to match.

 ### Trader keys